grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Icon

 The icon element lets you add a supported icon to the canvas.
-Icons can have their color set based on thresholds / value mappings.
+Icons can have their color set based on thresholds or value mappings.

 #### Add a custom icon